-To encourage appropriate development, it is recommended that a new zoning district be established for Wequetequock which would provide for a cluster of mixed business uses, residential uses, and water dependent uses - all at a small scale and with a low to moderate level of intensity and appropriate character.
+To encourage appropriate development, it is recommended that a new zoning district be established for a portion of Wequetequock area designated on the map set forth on Page 14 which would provide for a cluster of mixed business uses, residential uses, and water dependent uses - all at a small scale and with a lower to moderate level of intensity and appropriate character.

-Due to its distinctive landscape and character, the Wequetequock area should also be considered for designation as a "village district" (see side-bar on page 8) in order to ensure that the design, relationship and compatibility of structures, signs, roadways, street hardware and other objects in public view all contribute to its overall character.
+Due to its distinctive landscape and character, the Wequetequock area should also be considered for designation as a "village district" (see side-bar on page 6) in order to ensure that the design, relationship and compatibility of structures, signs, roadways, street hardware and other objects in public view all contribute to its overall character.
 Any new development should occur in a way that protects and enhances the character and scale of Wequetequock.

-Designation as a "village district" (see sidebar on page 8) would give the Planning and Zoning Commission, with the assistance of the Design Review Committee, the opportunity to evaluate the design of a building and site and recommend changes in order to make it more compatible with the desired character of the area.
+Accordingly, this newly designated Wequetequock area should also be configured ion as a "village district," (see sidebar on page 8) which would give the Planning and Zoning Commission, with the assistance of the Design Review Committee, the opportunity to evaluate the design of a building and site and recommend changes in order to make it more compatible with the desired character of the area.
 Initially, the design criteria used in the Wequetequock area could include those identified in the "Form Matters" report (2005).
 Over time, the Design Review Committee should be encouraged to develop Wequetequock-specific design objectives that will help ensure that building and site design promotes the New England character desired for this area.
 Such guidelines should also help promote integrated development of adjacent parcels, sharing of access, shared parking, reduction of curb cuts, pedestrian inter-connections, and other shared amenities.